Trench warfare: Adoption

 Although technology had dramatically changed the nature of warfare by 1914, the armies of the major combatants had not fully absorbed the implications.
-Fundamentally, as the range and rate of fire of rifled small-arms increased, a defender shielded from enemy fire (in a trench, at a house window, behind a large rock, or behind other cover) was often able to kill several approaching foes before they closed around the defender’s position.
-Attacks across open ground became even more dangerous after the introduction of rapid-firing artillery, exemplified by the "French 75", and high explosive fragmentation rounds.
-The increases in firepower had outstripped the ability of infantry (or even cavalry) to cover the ground between firing lines, and the ability of armour to withstand fire.
+Fundamentally, as the range and rate of fire of rifled small-arms increased, a defender shielded from enemy fire (in a trench, at a house window, behind a large rock, or behind other cover) was often able to kill several approaching foes before they closed around the defender's position.
+Attacks across open ground became even more dangerous after the introduction of rapid-firing artillery, exemplified by the "French 75", machine gun and high explosive fragmentation rounds.
+The increases in firepower had outstripped the ability of infantry (or even cavalry) to cover the ground between firing lines and the ability of armour to withstand fire.
 It would take a revolution in mobility to change that.

-The French and German armies adopted different tactical doctrines: the French relied on the attack with speed and surprise, and the Germans relied on firepower, investing heavily in howitzers and machine guns.
+The French and the Imperial German Army adopted different tactical doctrines: the French relied on the attack with speed and surprise (Attaque à outrance) and the Germans relied on firepower, investing heavily in howitzers and machine guns.
 The British lacked an official tactical doctrine, with an officer corps that rejected theory in favour of pragmatism.

 While the armies expected to use entrenchments and cover, they did not allow for the effect of defences in depth.
 They required a deliberate approach to seizing positions from which fire support could be given for the next phase of the attack, rather than a rapid move to break the enemy's line.
 It was assumed that artillery could still destroy entrenched troops, or at least suppress them sufficiently for friendly infantry and cavalry to manoeuvre.

 Digging-in when defending a position was a standard practice by the start of WWI.
 To attack frontally was to court crippling losses, so an outflanking operation was the preferred method of attack against an entrenched enemy.
 After the Battle of the Aisne in September 1914, an extended series of attempted flanking moves, and matching extensions to the fortified defensive lines, developed into the "race to the sea", by the end of which German and Allied armies had produced a matched pair of trench lines from the Swiss border in the south to the North Sea coast of Belgium.